Why Use Rosetta Stone or Other Curriculum Instead of Living Waters Spanish?

 Courses are taught both in classrooms in the Portland/Vancouver area and on-line.
 Classes meet one day per week for 90 minutes and include about two hours of weekly homework.

 We are available to answer any questions at email@example.com (Note: It's "waters" with an 's' at the end) or 503-715-7227.
 Classes are open to students from 10 years old to adult.
 If you would like to join a class, please complete an enrollment form.

 Sr. Riegg has an online grade book that is available to parents and students to view at any time during the school year.

-While earning good grades in school is important for college admissions, the greater purpose in learning Spanish is to glorify God, enjoy His creation, and extend His Kingdom on Earth.
+While earning good grades in school is important, the greater purpose in learning Spanish is to glorify God, enjoy His creation, and extend His Kingdom on Earth.
 Grades, in themselves, should merely reflect what has been learned, and not be one’s primary motivation for studying.

-At the end of the course, students receive a final grade report for the year, which parents may use as desired.
-They can also write their own grade report, based on their own expectations for their child.
+At the end of the course, students receive a final grade report for the year.
+Parents can also write their own grade report, based on their own expectations for their child.
 For example, pre-teen students might deserve a higher grade, because they are taking a high school level course.

 In determining the grade that students earn, missing work receives zero credit until it is made up.
 Make-up work, including missed assignments and low grades, needs to be completed within one month of its due date.